 Missing a tax deadline can be costly and place you in a great deal of hot water.
-However, it can be all too easy to fall behind with your tax obligations when you don’t have the support of a leading tax and accountancy team behind you.
+However, it can be all too easy to fall behind with your tax obligations when you don’t have the support of an expert team behind you.

 Will I be penalised for being slightly late?